fbdevelopercircles/FbDevcCommunityContent/README.md

 - [Devpost](https://devpost.com/) - An awesome place for hackathons.
 - [hackathon.io](https://www.hackathon.io/events) - A place where lots of hackathons are hosted.
+- [MLH](https://mlh.io/) - A place where league of hackathons are hosted all over the world.
+- [Devfolio](https://devfolio.co/) - More than a hackathon platform & have special spot for blockchain lovers.
+- [HackerEarth](https://www.hackerearth.com/) - Place where corporates and governments organise hackathons.
+- [MachineHack](https://www.machinehack.com/) - All the love for Machine Learning, ML specific Hackathons.
 </details>

 <details>